Helene Bechstein: Background

-Helene Capito was born in Düsseldorf in 1876.
+Helene Capito was born in Düsseldorf on 21 May 1876.
 Helene married Edwin Bechstein, the son of Carl Bechstein, the owner of the C. Bechstein piano factory.
+Both Helene and her husband were conservative nationalists.

 In 1923, following C. Bechstein becoming a limited company, Helene and Carl started buying the majority of shares with Helene speaking in public on the company's behalf.
 At numerous events, she was heard making antisemitic comments, which led to a number of high-profile musicians boycotting C. Bechstein pianos.
 In 1934, the company was restructured so that Helene became the majority shareholder.
 To help raise capital, she sold company property to Hermann Göring through his capacity as Minister President of Prussia.

 Hitler

-Bechstein first met Adolf Hitler in 1921 through Dietrich Eckart at her Berchtesgaden Villa.
-She took a liking to him and when he was imprisoned after the failed Beer Hall Putsch, she would regularly visit him in prison and once claimed to the prison that he was her adopted son.
+Bechstein first met Adolf Hitler in 1921 through the writer Dietrich Eckart at her Berchtesgaden villa.
+She took a liking to him, invited him to stay at her home when he was in Berlin, and when he was imprisoned after the failed Beer Hall Putsch, she would regularly visit him in prison.
+She once claimed to the prison that he was her adopted son.
 Upon Hitler's release, Bechstein introduced him to German high society in Berlin.
 Along with Elsa Bruckmann and Winifred Wagner, she helped to teach Hitler table manners and helped reform his public image.
+Bechstein also bought him neat shoes and respectable evening dress.

-Both Bechstein and Hitler grew close to each other, with Bechstein giving Hitler gifts including a RM26,000 Mercedes and calling him "Wölfchen" ("little wolf"), stating she would have liked to have had him as a son.
+Both Bechstein and Hitler grew close to each other, with Bechstein giving Hitler gifts including a Daimler built Mercedes, which cost RM26,000.
+She called him "mein Wölfchen" ("my little wolf"), stating she would have liked to have had him as a son.
 Hitler reciprocated by allegedly giving her an original manuscript of Mein Kampf.
-The Bechsteins both publicly funded Hitler, giving him the funds to continue publishing Völkischer Beobachter.
+The Bechsteins both publicly funded Hitler, giving him the funds to continue publishing the newspaper Völkischer Beobachter.

 When the Nazis came to power in 1933, Hitler awarded her the Golden Party Badge in 1934.
 Bechstein herself did not join the Nazi Party until 1944.
 Bechstein had hoped that Hitler would marry her daughter.